5 REITs Well Positioned To Profit From Trump Energy Policies - Update

 Bottom Line

 Many studies have shown that REITs don't necessarily underperform in a rising rate environment.
-The conventional wisdom is that as business expand and hire they also invest more in plant and equipment.
+The conventional wisdom is that as businesses expand and hire they also invest more in plant and equipment.
 Additionally, commercial real estate is often viewed as a hedge against inflation.
 However, in the short run, Mr. Market has shown that he is ready at a moment's notice to sell off REITs because the Fed raises rates - exactly like they said they would.

 This potential headwind is in addition to any "buyer's remorse" regarding the election results.
 The market hates uncertainly, and there seems to be a whole bunch of that stuff facing investors in the coming weeks.
 Additionally, a ton of good news is already baked into the market.